Code-Institute-Submissions/my-super-villain-website-project/README.md

 # my-super-villain-website-project
-This is my first project where i'm going to create my first website
+This is my first project where i'm going to create my first website using HTML and CSS.

- - Supervillain Project
+ # Supervillain Project

 My project will be based on a supervillain that I like to be recognized and it will be a website based on a female villain known as Reeva Payge from Marvel's comic book series The Gifted.
-She is the face of a revolution that wants to destroy X men mutants that interferes with her plan to destroy the world.
+She is the face of a revolution that wants to destroy X-men mutants that interferes with her plan to destroy the world.

 ## User Experience